d-kleine/d-kleine.github.io/README.md

 *	Several years of experience integrating psychological approaches and methods in knowledge transfer, consulting, and solution finding for improved customer outcomes

 💹 My successes:
-*	Developing solutions that are optimally aligned with client needs based on communication experience, which has increased sales, image, satisfaction and visibility, even in times of constrained budgets
+*	Developing customer-focused solutions that have increased sales, image, satisfaction, and visibility, even in times of constrained budgets
-*	Expertise in developing various Deep Learning architectures and efficiently deploying and optimizing ML models for production use
+*	Expertise in developing various deep learning architectures and efficiently deploying and optimizing ML models for production use
-*	Driving internal improvements to reduce the workload of the team as well as promoting data-driven skills in times of skills shortages
+*	Driving internal improvements to reduce the workload of the team, as well as promoting data-driven skills in times of skills shortages

 💪 My strengths:
-*	Understanding of human behavior and cognition and business concepts that helps to better interpret data, identify patterns in human behavior, and thus improve business decisions
+*	Interdisciplinary thinking from human factors and business management to optimize business decisions through multi-layered data perspectives
-*	Ability to effectively present and communicate data and explain complex issues in an understandable manner, supported by an eye for detail
-*	Interdisciplinary thinking that allows data and ML model development to be viewed from a multi-faceted perspective, resulting in more effective and innovative solutions
+*	Precision and accuracy in identifying critical relationships and patterns that help minimize risks and maximize opportunities
+*	Skills in effective presentation and communication to solve complex data problems to improve business outcomes

 💡 My interests:
--	Affinity for data to understand, interpret, and use large amounts of data to make informed decisions and solve complex problems
+*	Passion for data and its potential to solve complex problems and provide valuable insights to stay competitive
--	Regular training and interest in the latest technologies and scientific developments in AI to better develop appropriate solutions to the challenges of the future and remain competitive
+*	Interest in the latest technologies and scientific developments in AI to develop solutions to the challenges of the future
--	Awareness of the impact of AI on society and the environment, that the decisions made by the model are reliable and responsible
+*	Impact of AI on society and environment, that the decisions made by the model are reliable and responsible

 Within the field of Machine Learning, I am primarily – but not exclusively – interested in these subjects:
 * Interpretable Machine Learning and Explainable Artificial Intelligence (XAI)
 * Computer Vision
 * Reinforcement Learning
+* Natural Language Processing (NLP)

 ### 💼 ML-Projects